nwgquqnu/vz-angular-5/README.md

 # Demo Angular5 Shop application

 This application contains mocked list of Products which can be added to a cart and removed from it

+Each item in the cart has a number input which allows user to change item quantity.

+Notification area shows last performed event